-Legal shooting hours for big game, furbearers, upland game and turkey are from 1/2 hour before sunrise to 1/2 hour after sunset, unless otherwise noted.
-Legal shooting hours for migratory game birds are 1/2 hour before sunrise to sunset.
+Legal shooting hours for big game, furbearers, upland game and turkey are from one half-hour before sunrise to one half-hour after sunset, unless otherwise noted.
+Legal shooting hours for migratory game birds are one half-hour before sunrise to sunset.